Scope of the U.S. Highway Network

 In support of these pursuits, we recommend:

-- Federal and state transportation agencies should be encouraged to develop and fund proposals for using a public-private venture approach to construction, improving and operating highway transportation projects when public funding is inadequate or not available for such projects.
+• Federal and state transportation agencies should be encouraged to develop and fund proposals for using a public-private partnership approach to construction, improving and operating highway transportation projects when public funding is inadequate or not available for such projects.

-- Federal funds should be permitted to be used as loans or matching funds for all public-private venture transportation projects with a dedicated revenue source.
+• Federal funds should be permitted to be used as loans or matching funds for all public-private partnership transportation projects with a dedicated revenue source.

 Proposals have been suggested that would establish federal and/or state revolving loan structures, or so-called “Infrastructure Banks,” to leverage funding for capital investment.
 While ARTBA encourages the development of innovative financing mechanisms as additive funding sources for transportation infrastructure investment, given the existing shortfall in highway and bridge capital investment relative to identified needs, such “banks” or loan programs should not utilize Highway Trust Fund revenues to pay for non-highway programs or investments.